githubschool/gh-github-intermediate-template/labs/1-add-a-feature.md

 # Lab 1: Add a Feature

 In this lab, you're going to add a feature to your game.
+The initial version of the game has already been deployed to GitHub Pages.
+The link can be found in the **About** section of your repository on GitHub.com.

 ## Scenario